Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 Adds the given token to the portfoBrige.
 PortfoBrigeSub the list will be bigger as they could be from different mainnet chains

+**Dev notes:** \
-**Dev notes:** _Only callable by admin or from Portfolio when a new common symbol is added for the first time.
+Only callable by admin or from Portfolio when a new common symbol is added for the first time.
     The same common symbol but different symbolId are required when adding a token to PortfoBrigeSub.
-    Native symbol is also added as a token with 0 address_
+    Native symbol is also added as a token with 0 address

 ```solidity
 function addToken(bytes32 _symbol, address _tokenAddress, uint32 _srcChainId, uint8 _decimals, enum ITradePairs.AuctionMode) external
 ```

-#### parameters
+#### Arguments

 | Name | Type | Description |
 | ---- | ---- | ----------- |